TimothyGillespie/TimothyGillespie/README.md

 Currently, a prototype exists which is not yet satisfying (false positives).
 I hope I can find enough time to look into this again soon.

-### Article about Building Upon Angular Components
-Angular components can be built upon in various way, some of which are not entirely obvious.
-An article is currently planned to showcase these options

 ## Further Links

 [GitHub Gists](https://gist.github.com/TimothyGillespie)